dpeach/CleanCSV/README.md

 # CleanCSV
 This is a python3 program that cleans up CSV files to include just the columns you need.
+It also has a way to rename columns.

 # Backstory
-We regularly download a PayPal CSV to use in the office.
+We regularly download a PayPal CSV to use in our office.
 It includes many columns that we don't need.
 It also has some strange column names that I would like to shorten.
 This script does both.

+Something like this is helpful when you are regularly dealing with the need to change a particular CSV/spreadsheet file.
+Maybe on the scale of quarterly or more often.
+It probably isn't that helpful for something you deal with just a couple of times a year.

 I used ChatGPT to help build this.
 I think this is my first successful collaboration with ChatGPT.
 I knew enough about what I wanted to do that I could create appropriate prompts for this program.